RonasIT/swift-networking/README.md

 ### Error handling

 This feature provides more efficient error handling for failed requests.

-You can wrap some logic for specified errors using `ErrorHandler`s.
+There are three components of error handling:
+1. `ErrorHandler`s provides error handling logic
+2. `ErrorHandlingService` stores error handlers, manages error handling chain logic
+3. Your `NetworkService`, which notifies `ErrorHandlingService` about an error

-For example, you can log errors or redirect user to the login screen once app received specific error.
+Error handlers can be useful in many cases.
+For example, you can log errors or redirect user to the login screen.
-Multiple error handlers together can provide error handling chain.
+Built-in automatic token refreshing also implemented using custom error handler.

 #### Usage